BetaFoprhoton/UtilPowershellScripts/README.md

 # UtilPowershellScripts
- Some useful powershell scripts (all written ar school)
+ Some useful powershell scripts (all written at school) Upload to keep a backup